I’m a critic of fiction –and creative non-fiction – in French in all its forms.

 My last book, Medieval Roles for Modern Times, pursues a similar type of criticism by investigating early theater through its twentieth-century performances by a troupe in Paris.
 It shows this role-playing as a surprising matrix of civic action, from Right to Left, leading through the trenches of World War One, the happenings of the Popular Front, all the way to the life-affirming work with ‘hidden’ Jewish children under Vichy and Nazi Occupation.
 Un Moyen Âge républicain : paradoxes du théâtre en temps de guerre, its adaptation, was featured at the History Book Festival in Blois, France.

-InTransit: Arts of Migration around Europe is a research group I co-convene bringing together faculty from Romance Studies, Art, Art History and Visual Studies, as well as the Nasher Museum.
-Through a series of four installations across campus this fall, 2018, the group offers a historical perspective on migration today in areas of the world where Romance languages are spoken -- Europe, Africa, the Americas.
-Work with my students on the case of francophone Northern Europe is part of the exhibit at the Museum.
+InTransit: Arts of Migration around Europe is a research group I co-convened with faculty from Romance Studies, Art, Art History and Visual Studies, and the Nasher Museum [2016-18].
+Through a series of four installations across campus, the group presented a historical perspective on migration today in several major areas of the world where Romance languages are spoken – Europe, Africa, the Middle East.
+Students’ work on various francophone pieces were part of the exhibit at the Museum.

-Off campus, I’m also at work on a book of another style: a literary biography and family narrative set in Dublin-Paris.
+Off campus, I’m also at work on a book of another style: a family biography / literary essay moving between Dublin-Paris.